 These include most of the popular devices like:

 - Orange theory.

-Can you use the peloton heart rate monitor with other apps?
-In short, you can use a peloton heart rate monitor with other apps that have Bluetooth or ANT+ sensor to measure the heart rate or use HR to calculate workout intensity, track progress, and estimate calories burned.
+- You can use a peloton heart rate monitor with other apps that have Bluetooth or ANT+ sensors to measure the heart rate or use HR to calculate workout intensity, track progress, and estimate calories burned.

 Here are some of the reasons why your heart rate monitor may be not working:

 - Sensors are dry – Always make sure to wet the sensors on the strap.
 This will improve electrical conductivity between the sensors and the skin.